openforis/sepal-doc/docs/source/cli/ofgt.rst

 The procedure is:

 1. Put the kml’s into one folder
 2. Launch :code:`genericGEkml2csv.bash` in that kml-folder.
-This creates a csv file ”output.csv”
+This creates a csv file "output.csv"

     .. code-block:: console